Digitalized-Energy-Systems/rl-opf-env-design/README.md

 - `requirements.txt`: Reference to the two previously mentioned repositories for simple installation.
 - `src/`: The source code to aggregate the results and create the figures of this exact publication.
 The source code for running the experiments is in external repositories.
 - `compact_results/`: Collection of JSON files with compact representations of the results with different metrics. (created with `create_results.py` and used by `boxplots.py`)
-- `results/`: **Optional folder that can be downloaded from Zenodo** (TODO: Reference after publication).
+- `results/`: **[Optional folder that can be downloaded from Zenodo](https://zenodo.org/records/13284446)**.
 Contains model weights, hyperparameter information, and agent performances in the course of training (e.g. MAPE every 30k steps).
 The model weights are required to run `create_results.py`.
 The training performances are required to plot performance during training, if required.
 Download this folder from Zenodo and place it in this repository to work with the data.

 Attention: Sometimes, the VoltageControl environment is called QMarketEnv because of a name change during development.
+Both names are synonymous in the context of this work.

 # Contact
 For questions or feedback, contact the first author Thomas Wolgast (thomas.wolgast@uol.de).